Ocean Guardian logo

 All articles

-What sort of testing has been done on the Ocean Guardian (Shark Shield) units?Updated a year ago
+What sort of testing has been done on the Ocean Guardian (Shark Shield) units?Updated 2 years ago

 The electronic wave-form used in the Ocean Guardian has been on the market since 1995, originally marketed as the Shark POD by the KwaZulu-Natal Sharks Board, and has proved its effectiveness in the field time and time again.